-Choose a cue word, and use it every time you take your puppy out to potty.
+2. Choose a cue word, and use it every time you take your puppy out to potty.
 It can be anything you’d like, usually something simple like “go potty” works best.
-After a while, your puppy will associate the cue word with him doing his business, and will know what to do when he hears it.
+After a while, your puppy will associate the cue word with him/her doing his/her business, and will know what to do when he/she hears it.

-If your puppy goes potty, praise him and let him know that he did a great thing!
-Be sure to use your cue word as you praise him as well.
+3. If your puppy goes potty, praise him/her and let him/her know that he did a great thing!
+Be sure to use your cue word as you praise him/her as well.

-Continue to take him out every hour, even if he just recently went.
-The point of this is to not only teach him to go outside, but to also prevent any mistakes from happening inside.
+5. Continue to take him/her out every hour, even if he/she just recently went.
+The point of this is to not only teach him/her to go outside, but to also prevent any mistakes from happening inside.

 Following the above steps will have your puppy trained in no time!
 Just be sure to always use the same cue word.
-Eventually you’ll be able to take him out, say the cue word, and (if he has to) he’ll go right ahead and do his business.
+Eventually you’ll be able to take him out, say the cue word, and (if he/she has to) he/she will go right ahead and do his/her business.

 Here are a few more tips and pointers of what you should and should not do.

-Puppies can’t physically hold it in as long as older dogs can, so it’s important to let him out frequently.
-This means you’ll need to set your alarm clock and let him out a few times throughout the night until he’s a little older.
+1. Puppies can’t physically hold it in as long as older dogs can, so it’s important to let him/her out frequently.
+This means you’ll need to set your alarm clock and let him/her out a few times throughout the night until he/she is a little older.

-Many puppies need to potty soon after eating, so be sure to take them out after each meal time.
+2. Many puppies need to potty soon after eating, so be sure to take them out after each mealtime.

-Do not feed your new puppy close to bedtime, and take his water away before bedtime as well.
+3. Do not feed your new puppy close to bedtime, and take his/her water away before bedtime as well.
 This will help prevent accidents throughout the night.
 Just be sure to put the water back out first thing in the morning.

 Most of all, just remember that your puppy is new to this world.
 Mistakes will happen, and they will happen at inconvenient times and in inconvenient places.
 Simply stay calm, correct your puppy, and show it the right thing to do.